itsee-birmingham/standalone_collation_editor/docs/index.md

 alternative.
 The standalone collation editor requires Python and a Java runtime environment but otherwise is packaged with everything needed to run the code and includes some example data.

+If you would like to see the collation editor in action Professor Hugh Houghton has made a video of it being used to edit a verse of Romans for the Editio Critica Maior.
+It is available on the [IGNTP YouTube Channel](https://www.youtube.com/watch?v=uhZrNm6Nmes).
+The collation editor section starts around [3:25](https://youtu.be/uhZrNm6Nmes?t=204).
+The bug seen at 31:10 has been fixed in v3.0.0.

 ## Documentation Overview

 This documentation covers the setup and configuration of the collation editor as part of a larger system.
 It also